AbdouAkaen/PFE/End-to-end Learning/readme.md

 | *Image from the training process - Track 1* |

 # Run
-Create a new environement and install the following (check `pytorch-awesome` environment):
+Create a new environement and install the following:
 ````
     python3
     numpy